yeyuanch/yeyuanch.github.io/_pages/about.md

 ## About me

-I am a student at [IIIS](https://iiis.tsinghua.edu.cn), Tsinghua.
+I am a student at Yao Class, Tsinghua.

 I am studying now.

-Recently I am playing [arcaea](https://twitter.com/arcaea_en) and [genshin impact](https://genshin.mihoyo.com/en/).

-My interest is mainly about sleeping.

 About the website
 ------
 My website is powered by the [academicpages template](https://academicpages.github.io) and hosted on GitHub pages.

-To construct a website you can fork [this repository](https://github.com/academicpages/academicpages.github.io) and do modifications on the template, and then do modifications with the help of [this guide](https://academicpages.github.io/markdown/) and other instructions for the template.